Pixocoin/Pixo-Cash/README.md

-# Pixo Classic (PIXOC)     STAY OFF THE NETWORK PIXOC IS BEING FORKED AND ALL PEOPLE NEED TO STAY OFF THE NETWORK
+# Pixo Classic (PIXOC)
+# STAY OFF THE NETWORK PIXOC IS BEING FORKED
+# DO NOT CONNECT TO THE NETWORK
 www.pixoclassic.org

 Pixo™ Classic is a decentralized anonymous digital asset built on cryptography with peer-to-peer networking powered by Blockchain technology.
 A derivative of bitcoin/litecoin.
 Scrypt hashing algorithms.